 Tips for Dealing with Pain After Getting a Crown on a Dental Implant

-Applying ice to the affected area can help reduce swelling and pain.
-Use a cold compress or wrap an ice pack in cloth before applying it to your cheek for 10-20 minutes.
+However, always adhere to the recommended dosage.
+If you notice swelling, a cold compress or an ice pack wrapped in cloth can be applied to the cheek for about 10-20 minutes.

 Unfortunately, discomfort after crown placed on dental implant is a common occurrence, usually caused by either the body’s natural healing process or excessive pressure from the implant on nearby tissues.